hurzelpurzel/greenbone-helm-chart/README.md

 # greenbone-helm-chart

-The OpenVAS and Greenbon Community Edition is a great tool for Vulnerabiltiy Assesment.
+The OpenVAS and Greenbone Community Edition is a great tool for Vulnerabiltiy Assesment.